hayagreevchintu/reviews/README.md

 When the "Surprise Me" button is clicked, a random review is displayed.

+You can find the working version of this page at https://https://hayagreev-reviews.netlify.app/

 I have followed John Smilga's Vannila JS projects tutorial on YouTube and built this page.
 I have not designed the CSS.
 I have only built the JavaScript functionality(app.js) to gain a better understanding and grasp on my JS skills.

 Link to the tutorial: https://www.youtube.com/watch?v=c5SIG7Ie0dM&t=2110s